acrollet/va-mobile-app/VAMobile/documentation/docs/UX/Patterns/index.md

 ---
 title: Patterns
 ---
 Patterns are best practice design solutions for common user actions, tasks, and experiences.
-Patterns used in the VA: Health and Benefits mobile app include (but are not limited to:
+Patterns used in the VA: Health and Benefits mobile app include (but are not limited to):
 - [Haptics](haptics.md)
 - [Confirmation messages](confirmation-messages.md)